adiack/adiack.github.io/_posts/2023-02-08-This month in ML and AI.md

 Alphafold has been freely available for 18 months  and according to DeepMind 1M+ researchers have now made use of it in their vital work.
 From antibiotic resistance to crop sustainability, you can read some of the stories [here](https://unfolded.deepmind.com/#stories "here")

+I'm looking forward to seeing what kind of innovations researchers come up with, particularly as it relates to addressing overlooked illnesses and other issues faced in developing countries.

 ![Alt text](/assets/alphaf.png)

 #### Salesforce Research releases Progen